How to Create Reports with Power BI Service

 Data Sources One data set per report One or more reports and data sets per dashboard.

-Data editing Transform (clean) data for usage.
+Data Editing Transform (clean) data for usage.
 Use original data.

 Analysis Analyze data using models and DAX functions.
 Generated by Power BI